splunk/observability-workshop/content/en/apm/online-boutique/_index.md

 {{< /tabs >}}

 {{% notice title="In case of a message about a VARIABLE being unset" style="warning" %}}
-Please undeploy the APM environment first by running `kubectl delete -f deployment.yaml`.
+Delete the deployment running `kubectl delete -f deployment.yaml`.

-Then export the variable as described in the guide/message, followed by rerunning the deployment script above.
+Then, export the variable as described in the guide/message, followed by re-running the deployment script above.
 {{% /notice %}}

 To ensure the Online Boutique application is running: